 can_read [bool] True if the plugin can read from the ImageResource, False otherwise.

 imageio.core.Format.can_write

-'''

-Format.can_write(request: imageio.core.request.Request) \rightarrow bool Check if Plugin can write to ImageResource.

-'''

-request [Request] A request that can be used to access the ImageResource and obtain metadata about it.
+Format.can_write(request: imageio.core.request.Request) → bool request [Request] A request that can be used to access the ImageResource and obtain metadata about it.